RISCV-on-Microsemi-FPGA/uCOS/riscv-uCOS-sample/README.md

 ### How to run the uC/OS-II RISC-V port:
-To know how to use the SoftConsole project, please refer the [Readme.md](https://github.com/RISCV-on-Microsemi-FPGA/SoftConsole/blob/master/README.md)
+For guidance on using the SoftConsole project, see SoftConsole/[README.md](https://github.com/RISCV-on-Microsemi-FPGA/SoftConsole/blob/master/README.md)

 Top folders of riscv-uCOS-sample